Ronald Ross: Discovery of malaria-causing mosquito

 Ross made his first important step in May 1895 when he observed the early stages of malarial parasite inside a mosquito stomach.
 However, his enthusiasm was interrupted as he was deployed to Bangalore to investigate an outbreak of cholera.
 Bangalore had no regular cases of malaria.
 He confided to Manson stating, "I am thrown out of employment and have 'no work to do'."
 But in April he had a chance to visit Sigur Ghat near the hill station of Ooty, where he noticed a mosquito on the wall in a peculiar posture, and for this he called it "dappled-winged" mosquito, not knowing the species.
 In May 1896, he was given a short leave that enabled him to visit a malaria-endemic region around Ooty.
 In spite of his daily quinine prophylaxis, he was down with severe malaria three days after his arrival.
 In June he was transferred to Secunderabad.

 After two years of research failure, in July 1897, Ross managed to culture 20 adult "brown" mosquitoes from collected larvae.
 He successfully infected the mosquitoes from a patient named Husein Khan for a price of 8 annas (one anna per blood-fed mosquito).
 After blood-feeding, he dissected the mosquitoes.
-On 20 August he confirmed the presence of the malarial parasite inside the gut of mosquito, which he originally identified as "dappled-wings" (which turned out to be species of the genus Anopheles).
+On 20 August he confirmed the presence of the malarial parasite inside the gut of mosquito, which he originally identified as "dappled-wings" (which turned out to be a species of the genus Anopheles).
 The next day, on 21 August, he confirmed the growth of the parasite in the mosquito.
 This discovery was published on 27 August 1897 in the Indian Medical Gazette and subsequently in the December 1897 issue of British Medical Journal.
 In the evening he composed the following poem for his discovery (originally unfinished, sent to his wife on 22 August, and completed a few days later):